Web Localization and Ecommerce

 Up to 95% of the online content that companies generate is available in only one language.
 This is because localizing websites, especially beyond the home page, is cost prohibitive outside of the top few markets.
 As a result, localized content seldom extends one or two clicks beyond a home page.

-However, with machine translation from Microsoft Translator, content that wouldn’t otherwise be localized can be, and now most of your content can reach customers and partners worldwide.
+However, with machine translation from Translator, content that wouldn’t otherwise be localized can be, and now most of your content can reach customers and partners worldwide.

 Why use machine translation to translate more online content?